alexwang19/sysdig_helm_installation/README.md

 3. [Installation with PriorityClass](#installation-with-priorityclass)(1.No,2.No,3.No,4.Yes,5.No)
 4. [Installation with Proxy with PriorityClass](#installation-with-proxy-with-priorityclass)(1.Yes,2.No,3.No,4.Yes,5.No)
 5. [Installation with Proxy and Custom Image Repo(Internal Registry) with PriorityClass](#installation-with-proxy-and-custom-image-repointernal-registry-with-priorityclass) (1.Yes,2.Yes,3.No,4.Yes,5.No)
-6. [Installation with EBF enabled](#installation-with-ebf-enabled)(1.No,2.No,3.Yes,4.No,5.No)
+6. [Installation with Secure Boot or SELinux Enabled](#installation-with-secure-boot-or-selinux-enabled)(1.No,2.No,3.Yes,4.No,5.No)
-7. [Installation with Proxy with EBF enabled](#installation-with-proxy-with-ebf-enabled)(1.Yes,2.No,3.Yes,4.No,5.No)
+7. [Installation with Proxy with Secure Boot or SELinux Enabled](#installation-with-proxy-with-secure-boot-or-selinux-enabled)(1.Yes,2.No,3.Yes,4.No,5.No)
-8. [Installation with Proxy and Custom Image Repo(Internal Registry) with EBF enabled](#installation-with-proxy-and-custom-image-repointernal-registry-with-ebf-enabled)(1.Yes,2.Yes,3.Yes,4.No,5.No)
+8. [Installation with Proxy and Custom Image Repo(Internal Registry) with Secure Boot or SELinux Enabled](#installation-with-proxy-and-custom-image-repointernal-registry-with-secure-boot-or-selinux-enabled)(1.Yes,2.Yes,3.Yes,4.No,5.No)
 9. [Installation with maxImageSize and ephemeralStorage Increase](#installation-with-maximagesize-and-ephemeralstorage-increase)(1.No,2.No,3.No,4.No,5.Yes)
 10. [Installation with Proxy with maxImageSize and ephemeralStorage Increase](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase)(1.Yes,2.No,3.No,4.No,5.Yes)
 11. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase) (1.Yes,2.No,3.No,4.No,5.Yes)
-12. [Installation with maxImageSize and ephemeralStorage Increase and EBF enabled](#installation-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled) (1.No,2.No,3.Yes,4.No,5.Yes)
+12. [Installation with maxImageSize and ephemeralStorage Increase and Secure Boot or SELinux Enabled](#installation-with-maximagesize-and-ephemeralstorage-increase-and-secure-boot-or-selinux-enabled) (1.No,2.No,3.Yes,4.No,5.Yes)
-13. [Installation with Proxy with maxImageSize and ephemeralStorage Increase and EBF enabled](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled) (1.Yes,2.No,3.Yes,4.No,5.Yes)
+13. [Installation with Proxy with maxImageSize and ephemeralStorage Increase and Secure Boot or SELinux Enabled](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase-and-secure-boot-or-selinux-enabled) (1.Yes,2.No,3.Yes,4.No,5.Yes)
-14. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and EBF enabled](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled) (1.Yes,2.Yes,3.Yes,4.No,5.Yes)
+14. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and Secure Boot or SELinux Enabled](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase-and-secure-boot-or-selinux-enabled) (1.Yes,2.Yes,3.Yes,4.No,5.Yes)
-15. [Installation with maxImageSize and ephemeralStorage Increase and EBF enabled and PriorityClass](#installation-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled-and-priorityclass) (1.No,2.No,3.Yes,4.Yes,5.Yes)
+15. [Installation with maxImageSize and ephemeralStorage Increase and Secure Boot or SELinux Enabled and PriorityClass](#installation-with-maximagesize-and-ephemeralstorage-increase-and-secure-boot-or-selinux-enabled-and-priorityclass) (1.No,2.No,3.Yes,4.Yes,5.Yes)
-16. [Installation with Proxy with maxImageSize and ephemeralStorage Increase and EBF enabled and PriorityClass](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled-and-priorityclass)(1.Yes,2.No,3.Yes,4.Yes,5.Yes)
+16. [Installation with Proxy with maxImageSize and ephemeralStorage Increase and Secure Boot or SELinux Enabled and PriorityClass](#installation-with-proxy-with-maximagesize-and-ephemeralstorage-increase-and-secure-boot-or-selinux-enabled-and-priorityclass)(1.Yes,2.No,3.Yes,4.Yes,5.Yes)
-17. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and EBF enabled and PriorityClass](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase-and-ebf-enabled-and-priorityclass)(1.Yes,2.Yes,3.Yes,4.Yes,5.Yes)
+17. [Installation with Proxy and Custom Image Repo(Internal Registry) with maxImageSize and ephemeralStorage Increase and Secure Boot or SELinux Enabled and PriorityClass](#installation-with-proxy-and-custom-image-repointernal-registry-with-maximagesize-and-ephemeralstorage-increase-and-secure-boot-or-selinux-enabled-and-priorityclass)(1.Yes,2.Yes,3.Yes,4.Yes,5.Yes)

 -------------------------------------